OctoPrint/OctoPrint/docs/bundledplugins/logging.rst

    Retrieve information regarding all log files currently available and regarding the disk space still available in the system on the location the log files are being stored.

-   Returns a :ref:`Logfile Retrieve response <sec-api-logs-datamodel-retrieveresponse>`.
+   Returns a :ref:`Logfile Retrieve response <sec-bundledplugins-logging-api-datamodel-retrieveresponse>`.

    **Example**